 The programme area is strategically located in view of current and future international transport traffic flows, but it is presently not in a position to fully benefit from this asset.
 The existing transport infrastructure is not adequate to the contemporary technical requirements and needs substantial rehabilitation and reconstruction.
 It is distributed unevenly throughout the region's territory and is not sufficiently developed to meet the intensifying traffic needs.
-Furthermore, the connections between the two parts of the regions are incomplete and limited (no motorway connection, only one railway line); there are five border crossing checkpoints, but only one of them (at Kalotina - Gradina) is suited for international traffic.
+Furthermore, the connections between the two parts of the regions are incomplete and limited (no motorway connection, only one railway line); there are 5 border crossing checkpoints, but only one of them (at Kalotina - Gradina) is suited for international traffic.

 All these factors not only hamper the accessibility of the region thus increasing its relative isolation, but also impede the development of cross-border relations between the two sides of the border.
-A new positive trend for improving regional accessibility is the agreement for opening of three new border crossing checkpoints between the two countries: Salash - Novo Korito (already under construction, including the access roads), Bankya - Petachinci, and Treklyano - Bosilegrad.
+A new positive trend for improving regional accessibility is the agreement for opening of three new border crossing checkpoints between the two countries: Salash - Novo Korito, Bankya - Petachinci, and Treklyano - Bosilegrad.

-Three corridors from the TEN-T network cross the border region, namely: No.4 - Greek border-Sofia-Vidin/Lom (with a Danube Brudge II at Vidin-Kalafat in Romania), No.8 - Gjueshevo (former Yugoslav Republic of Macedonian border) - Sofia - Plovdiv - Burgas (with a highway between Sofia and Plovdiv - outside the border region) and No.10 with a section that crosses the Bulgarian - Serbian border region.
+The main roads relate to the Pan European corridors crossing the region: No.4 - Greek border-Sofia-Vidin/Lom (with a Danube Brudge II at Vidin-Kalafat in Romania), No.8 - Gjueshevo (former Yugoslav Republic of Macedonian border) - Sofia - Plovdiv - Burgas (with a highway between Sofia and Plovdiv - outside the border region) and No.10 with a section that crosses the Bulgarian - Serbian border region.
 Since 2007 there have been some positive tendencies in transport infrastructure development, but transport in the region still suffers from a lag in the development of combined transportation and modern logistic technologies as well as from a low level of information technologies of the transport systems.